Our USA Road Trip eventually got us to the eastern Sierra Mountains: time for some exploring!

 I was keen not to miss too much of this landscape, and fortunately, just after turning off onto the June Lake Loop, there was an area we could pull over and take in the view.

 The kids also got a chance to do a bit of Geocaching.
 Very different to many of the caches we find at home.

-There was just enough time to appreciate the view before we had to move on.
+There was just enough time to appreciate the view before moving on.

-June Lake is the first large lake you see, nestled between the mountains and hills.
-There’s a small town there and plenty of watersports if you have the time to stay.
+June Lake is the first large lake between the mountains and hills.
+There's a small town and plenty of water sports if you have the time to stay.

 As the road meanders around, there are other lakes you can stop at and visit.
 Silver Lake was very picturesque.

 One thing that was abundant in this area was campgrounds.